Smonman/moderncode/README.md

 \usepackage{moderncode}
 ```

 Now, you can use the environments `moderncode` and `moderncodeout`, aswell as the commands `moderncodeinline` and `moderncodekey`.
-If you wish to use lstlistings instead, you can do that aswell.
+If you wish to use `lstlisting` instead, you can do that aswell.
 This package also provides a pseudo language style called `pseudo`.

 ### `moderncode`